unit logo

 HR Onboarding (UF Human Resources)

-Upcoming Fall 2023 Sessions
+Upcoming Spring 2024 Sessions

 The Fiscal Onboarding training sessions will take place virtually using Zoom.
 Registration is required for all sessions.